Buying Guides

 The Total Footprint Trap

-Every desk guide tells you the desk dimensions.
-Almost none tell you the total floor space the desk actually needs.
-Here's the math:
+Every desk guide gives you the desk dimensions.
+Almost none give you the number that actually matters: how much floor space the desk plus the chair consumes.

 Total Floor Depth = Desk Depth + Chair Clearance (24-36 inches)